-- think critically about current events in an increasingly diverse U.S. society; - reflect on and express your own culture, values, ideas and personal and social responsibilities as a member of our multicultural society; - Communicate intercultural competence, understanding, and interaction orally and in writing.
+• think critically about current events in an increasingly diverse U.S. society;

+- reflect on and express your own culture, values, ideas and personal and social responsibilities as a member of our multicultural society; - Communicate intercultural competence, understanding, and interaction orally and in writing.

 Scheduled Exams: There will be a total of two scheduled exams.
 One exam (worth 90 points) will be regular unit exam.
-The content of the exam will include the scheduled readings (articles), class lecture notes, assigned power points.
+The content of the exam will include the chapters designeated from the text.
 Exam questions will be multiple choice, matching, and short answer.
 There will be a final exam worth 120 points.
 This exam will include multiple choice, short answer, matching, and essay questions.
 None of the exams will be comprehensive and will only cover material covered prior to exams.
 Extra credit opportunities are not provided on make-up exams \(see policy).